kylesmile1103/Learn-Frida/README.md

 * Apk that built from latest version of Unity Engine (including the sample app in this tutorial) will crash the server if we don't use `-f`, so make sure to add that option in cmd line.

-* Early instrumentation will need an async await wrapper, because the module (libil2cpp.so) might not be able to load before the script's executing.
-See the code below:
+* Early instrumentation will need a callback wrapper, because the module (libil2cpp.so) may not be able to load before the script's executing.
+See the example code below:

 ```javascript
 function awaitForCondition(callback) {